Muschampia baeticus: Description

-The length of the forewings is 13–14 mm.
+The 1st generation is always dark grey, the 2nd generation is light grey and the 3rd generation is light sand brown.
+The growth of hair is dark in moths in early summer and light sand-brown in later-flying insects.

+Biology

 Adults are on wing from May to October in two or three generations.
-On higher altitudes there is only one generation.
+At higher altitudes there is only one generation.

 The larvae feed on Marrubium vulgare and Ballota species.

 This species was formerly a member of the genus Carcharodus.
 As a result of genomic research published in 2020, it was transferred to the genus Muschampia.